WaveHack/IssueBot/issuebot/README.md

 # IssueBot

-A Discord bot for creating GitHub issues.
+A Discord bot for creating and searching GitHub issues.

 ## Install Instructions